jogoodma/homology-explorer/docs/draft_report.md

 The source of the homology network data consist of three static `.tsv` tables that were obtained from the DIOPT research group (Hu et. al).

-Orthology and paraology calls for the following model organism species were included in the Homology Explorer tool from the DIOPT dataset.
+Orthology and paralogy calls for the following model organism species were included in the Homology Explorer tool from the DIOPT dataset.

 **Model Organism Species**
 - Arabidopsis thaliana (Thale cress)